 Why is my passionfruit vine not producing fruit?

 This can be the result of rain at flowering time, as it ruins the viability of the pollen, or a lack of bees for pollination.
 You can pollinate it DIY using a small paintbrush to transfer pollen from one flower to another.
 Second flowerings aren't uncommon and usually lead to small crops of fruit at other times of the year, but overfertilising a passionfruit vine results in flowers but no fruit.
 It usually only needs fertilising twice a year, after pruning and again after fruiting.
 It can also fail to fruit if it isn't receiving enough water.

 Got a question about growing passionfruit vine?
 See our FAQ page

-Recipe for passionfruit frozen yoghurt
+Check out our recipe for passionfruit frozen yoghurt